-ACEND Didactic Program in Dietetics verification from Winthrop University requires completion of the BS degree in Human Nutrition with a minimum grade of C in all NUTR courses completed at Winthrop and a grade point average greater than or equal to 2.5 in all NUTR courses.
-DPD students may not take NUTR courses on the S/U basis unless the course is graded that way.
+ACEND Didactic Program in Dietetics verification from Winthrop University requires completion of the BS degree in Human Nutrition with a minimum grade point average of 3.0 in major courses and an overall minimum grade point average of 2.8.
+While students may graduate with a B.S. degree in Human Nutrition, only students meeting the above criteria will receive an ACEND Verification Statement which allows graduates to apply to ACEND accredited dietetic internship programs.
+DPD students may not take NUTR courses on an S/U basis unless the course is graded that way.

 At least 32 semester hours of NUTR courses above the 299 level must be completed at Winthrop University.
-A maximum of 12 hours of NUTR-equivalent courses above the 199 level may be transferred into the major from another CADE accredited institution with approval from the Director of the Didactic Program in Dietetics.
+A maximum of 12 hours of NUTR-equivalent courses above the 199 level may be transferred into the major from another ACEND accredited institution with approval from the Director of the Didactic Program in Dietetics.
 Any additional transfer hours must be approved by the DPD director, Department Chair, and Nutrition faculty.
+No credit will be accepted for NUTR courses greater than ten years old.